-The proposed penalty provides for remediation and rehabilitation through the 2 meetings with a Regulatory Expert and review of the College's publications.
-College Counsel submitted that this additional knowledge will help prepare the Member to return to ethical practice.
+The proposed penalty provides for rehabilitation and remediation through the 2 meetings with a Regulatory Expert and review of the College's publications.
+College Counsel submitted that these steps will prepare the Member to return to ethical practice which meets the standards expected of nurses.

-Overall, the public is protected through the 12-month of employer notification as there will be additional oversight on the Member's return to practice and will provide an additional layer of public confidence that the nursing profession has the ability to regulate itself.
+Overall, the public is protected through the 12 months of employer notification as there will be additional oversight once the Member returns to practice and offers additional reassurance to the public that the nursing profession is able to regulate itself and maintain high professional standards.

 College Counsel submitted the following cases to the Panel to demonstrate that the proposed penalty fell within the range of similar cases from this Discipline Committee:

 CNO v.
-Verde-Balayo (Discipline Committee, 2021): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Partial Joint Submission on Order.
-This is one of the earliest cases heard, similar to the case before this Panel and such similarities include the member making false benefit claims through her employee group benefit plan, signing or issuing documents she knew or ought to have known were false and misappropriation of property.
-The member received \$7,982.50 as a result of the false claims.
+Verde-Balayo (Discipline Committee, 2021): In this case, the hearing proceeded by way of a partial Agreed Statement of Facts and a Partial Joint Submission on Order.
+Similarities to the case before this Panel include the member making false claims through her employee group benefit plan, signing or issuing in her professional capacity, documents which she knew or ought to have known contained false or misleading statements and misappropriation of property.
+The member received \$7,982.50 in false claims.
 The member did not make restitution.
 The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.

 CNO v.
-Soosaipillai (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
-This case is similar in that the member made false benefit claims in the amount of \$2,150.00 through her employee group benefit plan and signed documents she knew or ought to have known were false.
-The member received store credits which she used to purchase other non-therapeutic products such as shoes.
-The member entered into a payment agreement with the facility to pay back the \$2,150.00 and received a five-day unpaid suspension.
-The penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.
+De Vera (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
+The member made false claims through her employee group benefit plan and received \$2,650.00 in false claims for chiropody services, custom orthotics, modifications to orthopaedic shoes and other orthopaedic products.
+The member instead received non-medical merchandise including shoes, slippers and sandals.
+The member made restitution and received a five-shift suspension.
+The member was found to have committed professional misconduct and the penalty included an oral reprimand, a 3- month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.

 CNO v.
-Lee (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
-The member made false benefit claims in the amount of \$2,315.00 through her employee group benefit plan for massage therapy and shoe modifications and signed documents she knew or ought to have known were false.
-The member received a five-day unpaid suspension and entered into a payment agreement to pay back the \$2,315.00.
-The penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.
+Nisbet (Discipline Committee, 2022): In this case, the hearing proceeded by way of an Agreed Statement of Facts and a Joint Submission on Order.
+The member made false claims to her employee group benefit plan in the amount of \$3,025.47 in exchange for store credits for other products.
+The member made restitution and served a five-day suspension.
+The member was found to have committed professional misconduct and the penalty included an oral reprimand, a 3-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.